Bat & Ball railway station

-Bat & Ball railway station is on Bat & Ball Road in the suburban town of Sevenoaks in Kent, England.
-The station is managed by Southeastern although all trains that serve the station are Thameslink.
+Bat & Ball railway station is on Bat & Ball Road in the suburban town of Sevenoaks, Kent, England.
+The station is managed by Southeastern, although all trains that serve the station are Thameslink.
 It is 25 mi 51 chain from London Victoria, although all northbound trains run to London Blackfriars.

 History

-The station opened in 1862 with the name "Sevenoaks".
-It was then, some years, named "Sevenoaks Bat & Ball" then renamed in 1950 to its current name.
+The station opened in 1862 with the name Sevenoaks.
+Some years later, it was named Sevenoaks Bat & Ball and then again in 1950 to its current name.
 The name derives from the Bat & Ball Inn, a pub which no longer exists.

 A long lease of the building was granted to Sevenoaks Town Council in 2017 for refurbishment supported by the Heritage Lottery Fund.
-Works began March 2018 – for a building re-opening in January 2019.
+Works began in March 2018 for a building reopening in January 2019.
 It is a listed building in the initial, mainstream category, Grade II (two).

 Facilities

 The station is near the hospital, in the ecclesiastical parish of St John's Hill and in the broader town council's civil parish.
 It is on a south coastbound route from London via Swanley and via Otford.
-The northbound platform has a bench under a shelter and in 2014 new benches and service tannoy have graced the other platform.
-The staffed office, after fading, ceased on 30 November 1991.
+The northbound platform has a bench under a shelter and, in 2014, new benches and service tannoy have graced the other platform.
 Southeastern has fitted an electronic screen showing departures.

 The station has a car park.
-Once free, in 2010 a fee of £3 per day to park began.
+Once free, a fee of £3 per day to park began in 2020.
 This resulted in the displacement of parking by commuters into surrounding residential streets, particularly Chatham Hill Road.
 Per the local press, parking problems for local residents were common, whilst leaving the station's car park almost deserted.

-A PERTIS "permit to travel" machine was at the entrance to the southbound platform, later replaced by a card payment-only ticket machine in 2016.
-Before de-staffing in 1991, it had converted from the previous NCR21 card ticket system to APTIS on 12 April 1988.
-A rare misprint on some tickets issued just after conversion to APTIS rendered the station BAT BALL.
+A PERTIS permit to travel machine was at the entrance to the southbound platform, later replaced by a card payment-only ticket machine in 2016.

-As part of the refurbishment project undertaken by Sevenoaks Town Council the station building will house a public cafe, public toilets, and community meeting rooms, due to open January 2019.
+As part of the refurbishment project undertaken by Sevenoaks Town Council, the station building will house a public cafe, public toilets and community meeting rooms, due to open January 2019.